 Rockford Fosgate P1 Subwoofer

-One thing about my monoblock it’s an unknown brand, well, maybe that will be my next upgrade.
+One thing about my Monoblock it’s an unknown brand, Well, maybe that will be my next upgrade.
 Check out my latest car audio update replacing the Match DSP with Crossfire M9Plus DSP sound processor.

 If I’m not mistaken, the phase and time alignment are commonly used in SQ car audio competitions, where the judges will sit and listen at one position, the driver’s front seat.
 The sound will reach directly to the driver’s listening position but not the passenger.